caseit-tech-director/caseit-web-netlify/site/content/contact/_index.md

       opportunities under [Join Us](https://caseit.org/hiring/) to see how you can be a part of the CaseIT Organizing Committee.
   - heading: I am a student, how can I compete in CaseIT 2021?
-    text: SFU students are ineligible to compete in CaseIT.
-Local students may be interested in competing in PIVOT, our local business technology management case competition.
+    text: If you are a student interested in competing at CaseIT, please have a faculty representative contact us to express your school's interest and complete the application.
   - heading: I applied to be a competitor, now what?
     text: Awesome!
 Applications will be reviewed and you will receive notification of your acceptance.
 Next steps will be provided and eligible fees and